md3629/Data-Science/README.md

 # Data  Science using R<br>
-This repository serves as a showcase for implementing Data Science techniques in R, covering predictive analytics with Monte Carlo simulation and customer segmentation through clustering.
-Practical examples are enhaced with visualizations for the understanding of complex concepts.
+This repository focuses on practical applications of Data Science using R, specifically delving into Predictive Analytics through Monte Carlo simulation and Customer Segmentation using clustering techniques.
+The repository provides insights into service costing, financial budgeting under uncertainty, and demonstrates the power of real options in investment projects.

 ## Predictive Analytics under uncertainity using Monte Carlo simulation